D2KLab/ZeSTE/README.md

 # Zero-Shot Topic Extraction with Common-Sense Knowledge Graph

-This repository contains the code for reproducing the results reported in the paper "Explainable Zero-Shot Topic Extraction with Common-Sense Knowledge Graph" (currently under review for the [LDK 2021 conference](http://2021.ldk-conf.org/)).
+This repository contains the code for reproducing the results reported in the paper["Explainable Zero-Shot Topic Extraction with Common-Sense Knowledge Graph" (pdf) https://drops.dagstuhl.de/opus/volltexte/2021/14553/pdf/OASIcs-LDK-2021-17.pdf] ( [LDK 2021 conference](http://2021.ldk-conf.org/)).

 A user-friendly demo is available at: http://zeste.tools.eurecom.fr/